 Step 4: Get learning support for students with disabilities

-IT works with Disability Services in the Dean of Students office to accommodate the needs of students with disabilities in all areas of study.
-If you require assistance due to a disability, contact the Dean of Students Office to get started.
+IT works with the Accessibility Center in the Dean of Students Office to accommodate the needs of students with disabilities in all areas of study.
+If you require assistance contact the Dean of Students Office to get started.